Destination club: Properties and destinations

 Destination clubs manage properties in destinations around the world.
 Clubs are subject to local rental home laws and ordinances regarding short-term home leases and nightly rentals.
 Mountain resort communities such as Vail, Aspen, Steamboat, Telluride and Sun Valley are hotbeds for club residences.
-Beach communities and island locations such as Rosemary Beach, Fort Lauderdale, Maui, Los Cabos, St Barts are also very common.
-As traveler demand has increased clubs have added cultural hubs such as New York City, Chicago, Paris and London to their portfolios.
-Additionally, as club members has requested a greater offering of unique lifestyle destinations and experiential travel clubs have added locations such as Tuscany, Bordeaux, Patagonia, the Galapagos and Wine Country.
+Beach communities and island locations such as Rosemary Beach, Fort Lauderdale, Maui, Los Cabos, St Barts are also common.
+As traveler demand has increased clubs have added locations such as New York City, Chicago, Paris, London, Tuscany, Bordeaux, Patagonia, the Galapagos and Wine Country.

+Comparison to timeshares

+When a person enter into a timeshare agreement, they pay for the right to use a vacation property for a specific length of time and with a specific frequency — for example, one week every year.
+Timeshare properties are located in resorts or condominiums in sought-after vacation destinations.
+Timeshare “owners” usually pay an initial fee to get into the timeshare agreement, plus regular maintenance fees and other charges later to continue ownership.
+With destination clubs, members pay each time for the cost of staying there.
+Destination clubs for the most part do not give members an ownership stake in real estate.